THE ORIGINS OF MARY CONNOR IN CORKby Kae Lewis

 Name: Mary Connor

 Crime as stated in the Committal: Suspicion of Robbery

 If in Custody, or how disposed of: Discharged

 The age is more or less correct for this being our Mary Connor.
 However there is no record of any Mary Connor being tried at the Spring assizes in 1827.
 So it would appear this Mary Connor was not charged or otherwise disappeared.
 And since our Mary Connor was most likely in prison from March 1826 until her transportation on 27 August 1827, it seems unlikely she was out on the streets of Cork stealing again.

-Since the courts have not even recorded the age of the prisoner on arrest or at trial, with so many Mary Connors at large, it hardly seems impossible that they could have matched the correct Mary Connor with each charge.
-Since the prisoners were seldom given a chance to defend themselves, the Courts could not seen to be dispensing justice.
+Since the courts have not even recorded the age of the prisoner on arrest or at trial, with so many Mary Connors at large, it hardly seems possible that they could have been matching the correct Mary Connor with each charge.
+Since the prisoners were seldom given a chance to defend themselves, the Courts were not dispensing justice, in the modern sense of the word.